Xaphoon

-The xaphoon (/zæˈfuːn/ zaf-OON) is a chromatic keyless single-reed woodwind instrument.
+The xaphoon (/zæˈfuːn/ zaf-OON) is a chromatic keyless single-reed woodwind instrument invented in 1972, and a registered trademark of its inventor, Brian Lee Wittman.
 It has a closed cylindrical bore and a very slightly flared bell.
 The xaphoon has a full chromatic range of two octaves, and overblows at the twelfth like the clarinet.

 History

-The first xaphoon, made out of bamboo in 1972, was a spontaneous effort by Brian Wittman, a Hawaiian saxophonist and multi-instrumentalist, to create an instrument for a young child who liked the sound of the saxophone.
+The first xaphoon, made out of bamboo in 1972, was a spontaneous effort by Brian Wittman, a saxophonist and multi-instrumentalist from Hawaii, to create an instrument for a young child who liked the sound of the saxophone.
 After failing to get a satisfactory sound out of an improvised bamboo flute, Wittman cut a mouthpiece opening and attached a tenor sax reed to it.
 Wittman was impressed by the sound of the simple instrument.
 After playing it at performances, other musicians were curious and asked him to make more; thus he refined the instrument, patented it, and started to manufacture and sell it.

 Overview

 The xaphoon's tone sounds like a clarinet or a saxophone, and is suitable for playing music in similar genres such as jazz or klezmer, although it has also been used to play music of other traditions.
 It uses a standard tenor saxophone reed.
 The xaphoon has nine tone holes: eight holes in front, and one hole in back for the left thumb, superficially resembling those of a recorder.
 The xaphoon's fingerings, however, are significantly different from those of either a saxophone or recorder.

 The most common instrument, in C, is 12.5 inches or 32 cm long.
 Due to having a closed bore instead of an open bore like a recorder, its range is an octave below recorders of comparable length; for example, the soprano recorder's lowest note is C5, while the C xaphoon's is one octave lower at C4.
 The standard range is two octaves, although experienced players are able to extend the range of the larger sized instruments above that.
 Due to its short length and large finger-hole size, the pitch of individual notes can be raised and lowered easily, making the xaphoon equally well-suited to play Turkish, Middle Eastern, and other musical scales outside the European tradition.
 The xaphoon is similar to the chalumeau, a European keyless single-reed instrument that was the ancestor of the clarinet, and has a comparable range.
 Although it has a complete chromatic scale, the maker considers it a primarily diatonic instrument, capable of playing well in a small number of keys.